nabhold/shared/README.md

 Examples:

-* corrected shell logic;
+- corrected shell logic;
-* dependency update;
+- dependency update;
-* documentation correction;
+- documentation correction;
-* security fix that does not change the interface.
+- security fix that does not change the interface;
+- contract description/documentation correction that does not change the schema.

 For reusable workflows, major-version tags (`v1`, `v2`, ...) are still cut and maintained, and remain the human-readable way to talk about a release